“Never interrupt your enemy when he is making a mistake.”

 In the event of being hit, hit back harder

 This is one of the most critical implications of game theory.
-Imagine a bully walking up to a bigger kid, hitting them and trying to take their lunch money.
+Imagine a bully walking up to a bigger kid, hitting them, and trying to take their lunch money.
 What is the best reaction?
 For the bigger kid to hit the bully back harder, where it counts.
 Then the bully knows not to mess with the bigger kid.
 It is the same situation in competitive situations.
 When a competitor gets aggressive with something like a promotion, the best response is to respond to the promotion in force.
 Otherwise, the competitor typically continues to use promotions to gain market share.
-This is another form of tit for tat strategy.
-Only by signaling you will follow their every move, will they potentially stop.
+This is another form of tit-for-tat strategy.
+Only by signaling, you will follow their every move, will they potentially stop.

 Unfortunately, I worked with a retailer who didn’t hit back when a competitor would open stores really close to their big moneymaking stores.
-The retailer never retaliated and hit back by opening up stores right next to the competitor’s big moneymaking stores or dropping massive marketing and promotions.
-So, the competitor, over the next 10 years, simply continued to open up stores next to the retailer’s big stores, since they never got a fight.
+The retailer never retaliated and hit back by opening up stores right next to the competitor’s big money-making stores or dropping massive marketing and promotions.
+So, the competitor, over the next 10 years, simply continued to open up stores next to the retailer’s big stores, since they never got into a fight.

 Be careful what you wish for